Kyle Cameron: Torquay United and Notts County

 Cameron signed for newly relegated National League South club Torquay United on 16 July 2018.
 He started for Torquay in the 2021 National League play-off final against Hartlepool United, having two goals disallowed in the final which was eventually lost on penalties.

 Cameron signed for Torquay's National League rivals Notts County on 25 June 2021 on a two-year contract.
 Cameron captained Notts County to top of the league for the end of 2022, winning the December Player of the Month award.
 He also captained his side in the 2023 play-off final at Wembley Stadium as Notts won on penalties against Chesterfield to return to the Football League.
 At the end of the 2022–23 season, Cameron was named in the National League Team of the Year.
 On 16 June 2023, Cameron signed a new two-year contract with Notts County.

 On 3 January 2025, having spent the first half of the season on loan with St Johnstone, Cameron was recalled and subsequently joined Barrow on loan for the remainder of the season.

 On 20 May 2025, Notts County said the player would be released in June when his contract expired.

 Bromley

 On 24 June 2025, Cameron agreed to join League Two side Bromley at the expiration of his contract with Notts County.

+Newport County

+In June 2026 Cameron joined EFL League Two club Newport County on a permanent contract.
+He made his debut for Newport against Wimbledon on 8 August 2026 in the EFL Cup first round which Newport lost 5-4 on penalties after drawing 1-1 in normal time.
+Cameron scored his first goal for Newport in the 3-0 EFL League Two win against Rochdale on 15 August 2026, the opening day of the 2026-27 season.